-In this tutorial we will show you how to install LiteCart on your Ubuntu 16.04 LTS.
-For those of you who didn’t know, LiteCart is a free e-commerce, feature rich e-commerce solution.
+In this tutorial, we will show you how to install LiteCart on your Ubuntu 16.04 LTS.
+For those of you who didn’t know, LiteCart is free e-commerce, feature-rich e-commerce solution.
 The framework is constructed to be lightweight and easy for developers to modify and build upon.
 LiteCart relies on the latest HyperText standard HTML 5, the latest CSS 3 for styling, the amazing jQuery framework for client-side dynamics, and the popular web scripting language PHP for server-side dynamics.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation LiteCart on Ubuntu 16.04 Xenial Xerus server.

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Install LAMP (Linux, Apache, MariaDB and PHP) server.